timbyr/reclass/README-extensions.rst

 --------------------------------

 Load referenced class from a relative location to the current class.
-To load class from relative location start the class uri with "." char.
+To load class from relative location start the class uri with "." or ".." char.
 The only supported reference is to nested tree structure below the current class.

 You are allowed to use syntax for relative uri to required class on any place on your model (first class loaded, init.yml, regular class .yml).